 2. First Citizens Bank

-Business owners can also find business lines of credit, commercial letters of term loans, which can be used for working capital, debt restructuring, leasehold improvements, equipment financing, expansion and more.
+Business owners can also find business lines of credit and commercial letters of term loans, which can be used for working capital, debt restructuring, leasehold improvements, equipment financing and expansion.
+Business credit cards are also available.

 3. First Community Bank

 This lender has been in operation since 1874.
-It’s been named a 2021 Best Bank in North Carolina by WalletHub, where it’s also earned a 4.5-star rating.
-NC small business loans available here include business credit cards, commercial real estate loans, commercial lines of credit and equipment financing.
+It’s been named a 2022 Best Bank in North Carolina by WalletHub, where it’s also earned a 4.5-star rating.
+Small business loans at this NC bank include business credit cards, commercial real estate loans, commercial lines of credit and equipment financing.

 4. Uwharrie Bank